morganhj/tentative-courses/README.md

+To initialize the algorithm, follow steps:

+## 1. run Rails db:migrate
+## 2. run Rails db:seed
+## 3. run Rails c
+## 4. > User.select_and_assign

+Courses will be created, and students assigned to their respective courses with the best possible distribution.

+Comments:

+ - Student and teacher availability is set as two time slots, 1 in the morning and 1 in the afternoon.

 # Tentative Courses

 Este es un ejercicio a realizar como parte de la entrevista técnica para la posición de Software Engineer dentro de Nulinga.